ickb/proposal/README.md

 - The controlled cell may have an updating method using the new script logic.
 - The controller cell has ownership of the controlled cell.
 - The controller cell uses the new script as type.
-- The controller cell can have any lock that identifies the user.
+- The controller cell has a lock that identifies the user.
 - Melting both cells in the same transaction is the only way to consume both cells.

 ### Owned Owner Script